"Mick formed a band with his drum-playing brother when he was 16, and they played cabaret clubs, weddings, social

 Derek as integral parts of Simple Minds.
 But his only post-band

-contribution has been to add an accordion backing track to Dirty Old Town.
+contribution has been to add accordion backing tracks to Dirty Old Town (2003) and

 discography: mainstream singles